awsdocs/amazon-gamelift-developer-guide/doc_source/game-sessions-intro.md

-# How Players Connect to Games<a name="game-sessions-intro"></a>
+# How players connect to games<a name="game-sessions-intro"></a>

 A *game session* is an instance of your game running on Amazon GameLift\.
 To play your game, players can either find and join an existing game session or create a new game session and join it\.
 Players join by creating a *player session* for the game session\.
 If the game session is open for players—that is, it is accepting new players and has an open player slot—Amazon GameLift reserves a slot for the player and provides connection information back to the player\.
 The player can then connect to the game session and claim the reserved slot\.

-For detailed information on creating and managing games sessions and player sessions, see [Add Amazon GameLift to Your Game Client](gamelift-sdk-client-api.md)\.
+For detailed information on creating and managing games sessions and player sessions, see [Add Amazon GameLift to your game client](gamelift-sdk-client-api.md)\.

-## Game and Player Session Features<a name="game-sessions-intro-features"></a>
+## Game and player session features<a name="game-sessions-intro-features"></a>

 Amazon GameLift provides several features related to game and player sessions: